 Clinical Education represents ATS's formal acquisition, practice, and evaluation of the professional Athletic Training clinical proficiencies under the direct supervision of a Clinical Preceptor.
 Clinical Education is a critical component of an ATS's overall educational and clinical development.
 Clinical Education shall occur in a minimum period of two academic years and be associated with course credit.
 The Clinical Integrations (I, II, III, IV, & V) courses shall include educational objectives and specific clinical proficiency outcomes that can be documented over time.
-A minimum of 75% of the student's Clinical Education must be in the traditional Athletic Training setting.

 Clinical Education Assignment Requirements - Clinical Education experiences assignments address the continuum of care that would prepare a student to function in a variety of settings and meet the domains of practice delineated for a certified athletic trainer in the profession.
 A program's Clinical Education component is planned to include clinical practice experiences/opportunities with varied patient/client/athlete populations.
 Populations must include patients/clients/athletes from each of the following categories:

-- 2020 CAATE Standard 17: - Throughout the lifespan (e.g., pediatric, adult, elderly), - Of different sexes, - With different socioeconomic statuses, - Of varying levels of activity and athletic ability (for example, competitive and recreational, individual and team activities, high- and low-intensity activities), & - Who participate in non-sport activities (for example, participants in military, industrial, occupational, leisure activities, performing arts).
+2020 CAATE - Standard 17:

+- Throughout the lifespan (e.g., pediatric, adult, elderly), - Of different sexes. - With different socioeconomic statuses, - Of varying levels of activity and athletic ability (for example, competitive and recreational, individual and team activities, high- and low-intensity activities), & - Who participate in non-sport activities (for example, participants in military, industrial, occupational, leisure activities, performing arts).